 A 90% Increase in Ad Real Estate in Search

-Previously, responsive ads simply adjusted size, appearance, and format to fit available ad space and was not available for Google Search.
+Previously, responsive ads simply adjusted size, appearance, and format to fit available ad space and were not available for Google Search.
 Circa July 2018 limits: 30 for each headline (2 total) and 80 characters for the description line.

 That’s not all that Google just announced during the 2018 Marketing Innovations Keynote (see above video).